 My father nodded as I repeated the story to him.
 “You’ve got the details right for the most part,” he replied.
 “We lost 10,000 men from the Commonwealth in World War II.
 Incredibly, we lost 1/20th of that number in less than 10 minutes on the safest street in Boston in 1942.
 It makes you wonder.”

 When I shot him an astonished glance, he switched gears and began to reminisce: “Your mother and I regularly patronized the Coconut Grove once she was old enough to drink legally.
 Oh, yes, we saw Tommy Dorsey and an impossibly young Frank Sinatra at the Grove in 1940.
 We danced to Artie Shaw, Sammy Kaye, and Glenn Miller there.
 The Cocoanut Grove was the preeminent nightclub in Boston in our day.
-Except for the Totem Pole in Norumbega Park in Auburndale, it was our favorite hangout as a young couple.”
+Except for the Totem Pole at Norumbega Park in Auburndale, it was our favorite hangout as a young couple.”

 “Where was the Cocoanut Grove located?”
 I asked.